Disaster Resource Center

 - Disaster Assistance Programs

-In the event of a disaster, the Governor of Florida has the option to activate the Emergency Bridge Loan Program to provide a source of expedient cash flow to Florida small businesses impacted by a disaster.
-If the program is activated, this website will contain applications and full instructions for completing and submitting an Emergency Bridge Loan request as well as other disaster recovery resources.
+In the event of a disaster, the governor of Florida has the option to activate the Emergency Bridge Loan Program to provide a source of expedient cash flow to Florida small businesses impacted by a disaster.
+If the program is activated, this website will contain applications and full instructions for completing and submitting a request as well as other disaster recovery resources.

 SBA provides low-interest disaster loans to businesses of all sizes, private non-profit organizations, homeowners, and renters.
 SBA disaster loans can be used to repair or replace the following items damaged or destroyed in a declared disaster: real estate, personal property, machinery and equipment, and inventory and business assets.
 Learn more.